+Biomedical and behavioral research in academia (in the United States) is bound by regulatory requirements to examine certain ethical considerations related to the protection of human subjects.
 In response to a number of incidents of medical research being performed on individuals without their knowledge or consent, the National Research Act was passed in 1974.
 These incidents included syphilis studies involving low-income African-American males in Tuskegee, Alabama in the 1930s, and medical experiments performed on prisoners of war in World War II (protection of whom was mandated in the Nuremberg Code following Nazi war crimes trials.)
-This act established the National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research.
-In 1979, the National Commission prepared a document known as "the Belmont Report."
-In 1981, the Department of Health and Human Services (DHHS) released a regulation (45 CFR Part 46, Subpart A) based on the Belmont Report, known simply as the "Common Rule."
-It defines requirements for research involving human subjects that apply to individual researchers, their institutions, and their related Institutional Review Boards (IRBs).
+This act established a regulatory body, the National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research.
+In 1979, the National Commission prepared a document known as the Belmont Report.
+In 1981, the Department of Health and Human Services (DHHS) released a regulation (45 CFR Part 46, Subpart A) based on the Belmont Report, known simply as the Common Rule.
+Common Rule defines requirements for research involving human subjects that apply to individual researchers, their institutions, and their related Institutional Review Boards (IRBs).